mmu-webdesign/IWD-web-term2/rwd-week-2.md

 To fix this problem add this [flexible image CSS code from Derren's CodePen](https://codepen.io/wilsondmmu/pen/ZvPBgv) to `layout.css`.

 Save the changes to `layout.css` and reload `index.html` in your browser.
 You will now see that the dummy images we have provided size themselves to the browser window.
-Whilst this is not true *responsive images* - that would serve differnt size images to different size screens, it does provide a simple solution.
+Whilst this does not deliver true *responsive images* - that would serve different size images to different size screens, it does provide a simple solution.

-Remember as you further develop your CSS to add comments as you go to your code *about* what you've added.
+Remember to add comments as you further develop your CSS to ensure developers (and tutors) understand your workings.
 The syntax for CSS comments:

  ```
  /* your comment */
  ```
 ---

-## Task 6 - Selecting & adding Google Fonts
+## Task 5 - Selecting & adding Google Fonts

 Web Fonts offers a much wider array of options beyond the basic web safe font families.
 It is now possible create or buy Web Fonts to enhance the design of your site.
 Google Fonts provides a free and easy to use option.